supervisely/developer-portal/app-development/basics/add-private-app.md

 ### Development in a team

-For team development you need to add `APP_RELEASE_TOKEN` variable to your `~/supervisely.env` file.
-This token will be used to authenticate your app during release process.
-If `APP_RELEASE_TOKEN` is present in your `~/supervisely.env` file, then the app will be owned by the user associated with the token and any user will be able to do a release if he have the token.
-Otherwise the app will be owned by the user who released the app and releases from other users will be rejected.
+For team development, you need to add `APP_RELEASE_TOKEN` variable to your `~/supervisely.env` file.
+This token will be used to authenticate your app during the release process.
+If `APP_RELEASE_TOKEN` is present in your `~/supervisely.env` file, then the app will be owned by the user associated with the token and any user will be able to do a release if he has the token.
+Otherwise, the app will be owned by the user who released the app and releases from other users will be rejected.

 ### How to get `APP_RELEASE_TOKEN`